 August 7, 2020 7:46 pm - Steve Peters

 It’s tempting to think of yourself as a thing.
 After all, the world is full of them.
 Everywhere you look, everywhere you go, they bombard you with their thing-ness.
 With their separateness and definability.
 Trees and rocks and cars and buildings and countries and rules.
 There’s no getting away from them.
-When you’re surrounded by…continue reading on Medium…"The greatest enemy of knowledge isn’t ignorance, it’s the illusion of knowledge."
+When you’re surrounded by…continue reading on Medium…"Don’t believe everything you think."

 Much is made of the elusive nature of Taoism.
 I mean, just look at how Einzelgänger describes it in his own video on the subject.